Bogdan Kistyakovski: Family

 Kistyakovski married Maria Kistiakovskaya (née Berenshtam) (Russian: Мария Вильямовна Беренштам-Кистяковская), who taught at workers' schools in St. Petersburg with Nadezhda Krupskaya.
-They had two sons: the American chemist George Kistiakowsky, and the Russian ornithologist Alexander Kistiakowsky.
+They had two sons: the American chemist George Kistiakowsky, and the Ukrainian ornithologist Alexander Kistiakowsky.

 Philosophy and law career

 Upon return to Russia, Kistyakovski became a lecturer in state and administrative law at the Moscow Commercial Institute and later worked at the University of Moscow and in Yaroslavl.
 His writings were influenced by leading German thinkers, notably neo-Kantian philosophers and Georg Jellinek.
 He was a friend of Max Weber, whose views on the need for reform in Russian politics he shared.

 In 1902, he contributed an article to the Problems of Idealism (Problemy Idealizma) (Russian: Проблемы идеализма) on the revival of natural law doctrine.
 The ideas expressed in the collection were critical of the core beliefs of the radical intelligentsia, but they were expressed in a sufficiently academic way so as not to cause controversy.
 It included essays criticizing the historical theories of Marx and Engels and critiques of Comte and Mikhaylovsky.

 In 1905, Kistyakovski published an article in the first issue of the literary-social journal Voprosy zhizni, which was edited by Nikolai Losskii.
 The article called for the recognition of the significance of the individual and their rights and argued that civil rights are absolute and inalienable.

 In 1909, Kistyakovski contributed an article entitled 'In Defense of Law: The Intelligentsia and Legal Consciousness' to Vekhi.
 The article argued that the intelligentsia have no interest in the law and no legal consciousness.
 He criticizes the intelligentsia for ignoring the idea of 'intuitive law' and viewing legal systems as only something external.
 He also directly connected the lack of legal consciousness to the intelligentsia's rejection of a constitutional system, which he argues is the only system of government that can guarantee freedom and individual rights.

 Through his writings, Kistyakovski became a leading advocate of constitutionalism in Russia.
 His principal work, Social Science and Law (1916), attempted to establish a theory of law in the context of the social sciences, through a critical analysis of the principal schools of legal theory of his time.

 In 1917, he became a professor at the St. Vladimir University of Kiev and also was involved in organising the Ukrainian Federal Democratic Party.
 In 1919, he was elected a full member of the National Academy of Sciences of Ukraine.
 Kistyakovski fell ill traveling in 1919 and died in Yekaterinodar in 1920.